 Comments from stakeholders.
 Interested persons may submit information or comments on any of the issues on which the providers must report under this rule.
 Persons must submit such information or comments by August 1 of the year following each calendar year in which the commission distributes program support.

 ) WAC 480-123- .
 Commission compliance review of accounts and records.
-Communications providers authorized to receive program support are subject to compliance reviews and other investigations to ensure compliance with program rules and orders.
-Each provider shall retain all records required to demonstrate to the commission that the support the company received was consistent with RCW 80.36. and commission rules and orders.
-The providers shall retain all documentation for at least five years from the distribution of program funds, and a provider shall make that documentation available to the commission upon request.
-Any eligible providers authorized to receive program support that fail to comply with public interest obligations or any other terms and conditions established by the commission may be subject to further action, including the commission's existing enforcement procedures and penalties, reductions in support amounts, potential revocation of eligibility designation, and suspension from, or disentitlement to future participation in, the program.
+Communications providers that receive program support are subject to compliance reviews and other investigations by the commission to ensure compliance with program rules and orders.
+Each provider shall retain all records required to demonstrate to the commission that the support the provider received was consistent with RCW 80.36. and commission rules and orders.
+Such providers shall retain all such documentation for at least five years from the distribution of program funds, and a provider shall make that documentation available to the commission for inspection upon request.
+Any eligible providers authorized to receive program support that fail to comply with public interest obligations arising under Title 80 RCW or any other terms and conditions established by the commission applicable to the program may be subject to further action, including the commission's existing enforcement procedures and penalties, reductions in program support amounts, potential revocation of program eligibility designation, and suspension from, or disentitlement to future participation in, the program.

 ) WAC 480-123- .
 Advisory board